Nk125/Argon2CMake/README.md

 ### What it does

-First of all, we have the next table of things to do:
+The CMakeLists file:

-1. Download the repo of [Argon2](https://github.com/P-H-C/phc-winner-argon2)
+1. Downloads the repo of [Argon2](https://github.com/P-H-C/phc-winner-argon2)

-2. Index include directory and all source files
+2. Indexes include directory and all source files

 3. Makes a bundle of all into a **static library**